Ziwox logo

 So they mainly have a bearish view on this asset and sold NZD for lower prices in long-term.

-Last week 1309 repositioning Indicates closed positions and short-term profit-taking.
+Last week -2777 repositioning Indicates more sell positions and price pressure in short-term.

 JPY COT (Commitments of Traders):

-So they mainly have a bullish view on this asset and bought JPY for higher prices in long-term.
+So they mainly have a bearish view on this asset and sold JPY for lower prices in long-term.

 Retail Traders: